Health & Sex

 By deliberately setting out to discover what turns them on, this couple took a step that experts say is key to a vibrant sex life: They charted their own map of erotic pleasures.
 Sexologists have found that each person's emotional and physical requirements for sexual arousal are extremely individual.
 People have quite specific styles of behavior during sexual activity.

 A process that is both fun and informational, erotic "map-making" is especially important for women, Morehouse says, because some still believe that their role in bed is to follow a man's lead.
-In fact, if a woman becomes an expert on what she needs for her own sexual satisfaction, the relationship will benefit from the increase in energy and desire.
+In fact, if a woman becomes an expert on what they need for their own sexual satisfaction, the relationship will benefit from the increase in energy and desire.
 "Think of yourself as an adventurer," she says.
 "You're exploring your erotic self."

 If the numbers are accurate, sexual dissatisfaction is widespread in America, and many people could benefit from Morehouse's advice.
 According to a study published in the Feb.
 10, 1999, issue of the Journal of the American Medical Association, 43% of women and 31% of men studied reported sexual dysfunction, including lack of interest or pleasure in sex.